Quick start: Forms

 Before you can share your form with team members, you'll need to invite some users to your team.

-1. Turn on Developer Mode and click Users in the left pane.
+1. Click All Hubs, turn on Developer Mode (if it isn't already), then click Users tab Users in the left pane.

 2. Click Invite New User, enter their email address and name, then click Send.